breadbored/breadbored.github.io/_pages/gamecollection.md

 #### DS, DSi, 3DS, New 3DS

 - [x] The Legend of Zelda: Phantom Hourglass – 2007
-- [ ] The Legend of Zelda: Spirit Tracks – 2009
+- [x] The Legend of Zelda: Spirit Tracks – 2009
 - [x] The Legend of Zelda: A Link Between Worlds – 2013
   - NOTE: Complete without manual
-- [ ] The Legend of Zelda: Ocarina of Time 3D – 2011
+- [x] The Legend of Zelda: Ocarina of Time 3D – 2011
+  - NOTE: Complete without manual
 - [x] The Legend of Zelda: Majora's Mask 3D – 2015
   - NOTE: Complete without manual